nathanhoad/godot_dialogue_manager/docs/Basic_Dialogue.md

 - `[wait=N]` where N is the number of seconds to pause typing of dialogue.
 - `[speed=N]` where N is a number to multiply the default typing speed by.
+- `[next=N]` where N is a number of seconds to wait before automatically continuing to the next line of dialogue.
+You can also use `[next=auto]` to have the label determine a length of time to wait based on the length of the text.

 Lines of dialogue are written one after another: